dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 An important part of inter-linking dependencies is linking the two main modules together.
 This is where `downgradeModule()` comes in.
-Use it to create an AngularJS module &mdash;one that you can use as a dependency in your main AngularJS module&mdash; that will bootstrap your main Angular module and kick off the Angular part of the hybrid application.
+Use it to create an AngularJS module, one that you can use as a dependency in your main AngularJS module.
+It is going to bootstrap your main Angular module and kick off the Angular part of the hybrid application.
 In a sense, it "downgrades" an Angular module to an AngularJS module.

-There are a few things to remember, though:
+Remember the following things though:

 *   You don't pass the Angular module directly to `downgradeModule()`.
-    All `downgradeModule()` needs is a "recipe", for example, a factory function, to create an instance for your module.
+    All `downgradeModule()` needs is a "recipe," for example, a factory function, to create an instance for your module.

 *   The Angular module is not instantiated until the application actually needs it.